Stories from Naoh’ra Rabntah

 The Long Night

-Lucy stood at the kitchen counter, flipping through lesson plans, when the phone rang—unexpected.
+Lucy stood at the kitchen counter, flipping through lesson plans, when the phone rang unexpectedly.
 She glanced at the number, hesitated, then picked up.
 Probably spam.
 Nothing urgent.

 “Hello?”

 “This is HQ from the fire department.”
-The words hit before they finished.
 She knew that cadence.
-“There’s been an incident at the Maxwell construction site.
-Captain Rosfield has sustained critical injuries and is being transported to Central General Hospital for emergency surgery.”
+“There’s been an accident at the Maxwell construction site.
+Captain Hartfield has been critically injured.
+He’s at Central General and being taken into emergency surgery.”

-“He’s in critical condition, Mrs. Rosfield.
+“He’s in serious condition, Mrs. Hartfield.
 They’re doing everything they can.”

 “I’ll be there.
 I’m on my way.”